Our planning policy team are responsible for a range of policy matters including the Local Plan.

 Local Development Orders (LDOs) are made by the Council and give a grant of planning permission to specific types of development within a defined area.
 LDOs streamline the planning process by removing the need for developers to make a planning application to the local planning authority.
 We adopted three LDOs in March 2016, for sites in Skelmersdale: Findon, the former Digmoor Sports Centre and Delf Clough.

-If you are interested in building your own home, you can join our Self-Build Register from 1 April 2016.
+If you are interested in building your own home, you can join our Self-Build Register.

 Communities have the right to prepare neighbourhood plans, enabling them to have a say in the future of the places where they live and work.
 Communities can use neighbourhood plans to choose where they want development to go, what buildings should look like, and what infrastructure should be provided.
 They can also be used to grant planning permission for those buildings they wish to see go ahead.
 We have received an application from Burscough Parish Council to create a neighbourhood plan.